[CASE STUDY] How Sked Social Tripled Conversions with a Checklist

 The onboarding checklist opens up automatically to grab your attention.
 There are several things worth noticing about the checklist.

 Firstly, it only contains four tasks.
 It’s important to keep tasks to a minimum, or else you risk scaring users away and over-complicating your product.
-You should think about the key tasks a user must perform in order to start getting value.
+You should think about the key tasks a user must perform to start getting value.

 Secondly, it uses a couple of psychological tricks to increase the chances of a user completing the checklist.